ArmorixTeam/DTCBy/README.md

 I'm too lazy to add specific app support or a preference bundle (and also I keep breaking it somehow, so ultimately I gave up).
 If you want to contribute (or add) support for it, please make a pull request.

+## Installation Details

+Grab the latest .deb in releases.
+Install it with Sileo, Zebra, etc.

+Once installed, respring.
+The tweak should be active and no further action is required.

 # How this works

 ```UIApplicationUserDidTakeScreenshotNotification``` is a notification posted whenever the user takes a screenshot.